Kazusa42/Project1/README.md

 # Project1
 Code for thesis.
-Mainly use YOLO v4 to do detection.

-This project focus on backbone structure, to see how it influence the performance of a model.
-At every begining, ResNet50, CSPDarkNet53, DenseNet, MobileNet were tried.
-However, they are not novle enough.

-Then ConvNext has been applied as a new approach.

-Now, the model is training under a `MHSA` block.
+Mainly focus on how to improve the detector's performance on _multi-scale_ scenes.

+This project provides 2 ways to adress thie problem: `Attention Neck` and `Residual Feature Augmentation` in FPN.

 ---